Nothing Lasts Forever (Echo & the Bunnymen song)

 "Nothing Lasts Forever" is a single by Echo & the Bunnymen which was released in 1997.
 It was the first single released after Ian McCulloch, Will Sergeant and Les Pattinson reformed the band.
 It was also the first single to be released from their 1997 album, Evergreen.
 It reached number 8 on the UK Singles Chart.
 The single was released as a 7-inch single and as two separate CD versions – apart from the title track all three releases had different track listings.
 The French and German versions of the CD releases also had different track listings.

-The video was shot in Marrakech, Morocco.
+The video was shot in Marrakesh, Morocco.

 It was the last song to be played by Janice Long on her final show on Radio 2, on 26 January 2017.
 It was also the last song played on The Christian O'Connell Breakfast Show on Absolute Radio on 18 May 2018.

 Track listings

 All tracks written by Will Sergeant, Ian McCulloch and Les Pattinson.